Mississippi Today

 Democrats, of course, have no voice whatsoever in the lawmaking process.
 For decades now, they’ve decried this system and have filed numerous bills to improve legislative workflow and transparency.
 But proof positive of their complete lack of influence: In the past 12 legislative sessions, none of those bills have even been considered or debated in Republican-led committees, let alone passed into law.

 The losers of this broken system, of course, are everyday Mississippians.
-Because only a handful of Republican lawmakers have all the power, there's no for compromise or productive debate of legislation that affects every single resident for generations to come.
-Because these leaders operate and thrive in secrecy, Mississippians cannot know the true intentions of the ones in power, and there's no way of knowing which lobbyists or out-of-state interest groups may have direct influence over what gets passed into law.
+Because only a handful of Republican lawmakers have all the power, there’s no space for compromise or productive debate of legislation that affects every single resident for generations to come.
+Because these leaders operate and thrive in secrecy, Mississippians cannot know the true intentions of the ones in power, and there’s no way of knowing which lobbyists or out-of-state interest groups may have direct influence over what gets passed into law.

 And, in turn, Mississippians cannot make truly informed decisions at the polls every four years.